-Sr. No. Key Audit Matter Auditor's Response 1 Impairment of Loans as at Balance Sheet Date (Expected Credit Losses): Principal audit procedures performed are: (Refer Note 9 to the Financial Statements) Ind AS 109 requires the company to provide for impairment of its loans designated at amortised cost using the expected credit loss (ECL) F approach.
-ECL involves an estimation of probability-weighted loss on loans receivable over their life, considering reasonable and supportable information about past events, Evaluated the reasonableness of the management estimates by understanding the process of ECL estimation and related.
+Sr. No. Key Audit Matter Auditor's Response 1 Impairment of Loans as at Balance Sheet Date (Expected Credit Losses): Principal audit procedures performed are: (Refer Note 9 to the Financial Statements) ind AS 109 requires the company to provide for impairment of its loans designated at amortised cost using the expected credit loss (ECL) approach.
+ECL involves an estimation of probability-weighted loss on loans receivable Read and assessed the company's accounting policies for impairment of loans and their compliance with Ind AS 109.
+Evaluated the reasonableness of the over their life, considering reasonable and supportable information about past events, management estimates by understanding the process of ECL estimation and related